darshan-k-s/pesticide-sprayer-arm/README.md

 # Technical Components (Hayden + Daniel)
 ## Computer Vision
+1. RGB-D Camera
+   - the RGB frame provides pixel-level colour information needed to classify the leaves.
+   - the depth frame provides distance values for each pixel, allowing the system to compute real-world 3D coordinates of each leaf.
+2. Leaf Detection
+   The RGB image is processed to detect leaves lying flat on the table.
+The pipeline currently identifies damaged leaves using a yellow cross marker placed on them.
+3. Pixel Coordinate Extraction (if we did)
+4. Depth Extraction and 3D Reconstruction
+5. Transformation oto Robot Coordinate Frame

+- The RBG-D camera mounted on the stand, at an angle provides real time locations of the leaves and the obstacle boxes.
-- YOLO-based perception identifies healthy and unhealthy leaves in real time.
+- YOLO is trained to detect healthy leaves and unhealthy leaves using the yellow-taped crosses to differentiate
-- Converts 2D bounding boxes into 3D positions using depth information from the RGB-D camera.
+- Code converts 2D bounding boxes into 3D positions using depth information from the RGB-D camera.
 - Provides continuous feedback to the robot controller for adaptive pick-and-spray actions.

+The vision pipeline allows for automatic leaf detetction, removing the need for manual inspection.
+It classifies leaf health directly from visual cues.
+It computes 3D leaf positions using depth data and ensures that the robot's behaviour is directly driven by visual data.
+It enables the system to adapt to different lead locations each run, supporting closed-loop operation during detection.

 [
 - describe vision pipeline and how it contributes to the task.